-Guitar players are usually on some sort of a mission to improve our guitar tone.
+Guitar players are usually on a mission to improve their guitar tone.
 For many, this journey never ends.
 I dare say we're obsessed with it.

 A couple of years into playing guitar, I realized practice is the greatest tone improver.
 Today, whenever I put in some serious practice time, I start gaining major tonal benefits as a result.

 1. I notice I need less gain to execute what I'm playing, which lessens saturation.
 The result is a more dynamic, punchier sound.
 Your chords and notes get better definition and retain their character.
 If you play in a band, trust me, your sound man will love you.

 2. I can easily play guitar with higher action, which allows the strings to breathe more, making notes sound fuller.
 It also can provide more room for a better, more controlled vibrato.

 3. The strength in my left hand allows for a better touch on the guitar, which provides warmer chords, better intonation and less fuzz.

 4. The strength in my picking hand allows for more controlled and confident pick attack, resulting in a tighter sound.

 Practicing regularly will bring you the same results.
 You can take the above to a whole new level if you have the chance to play live for a few weeks on the road.
 Playing regularly in a live setting can do incredible things for your guitar’s tone and control.
 I call this “road chops,” and it’s basically a symphony your body goes through to prepare you for a tonal killing machine.
 You’ll learn how to hit a chord so it jumps out of the speaker.
 And you might also find out that fuzzy, no-middle guitar sound will mean no one will ever hear you.
 And that’s just the beginning.